How to License Photos for Print.

 Read about for Web usage.

-Send us an email at Licenses@TravelPhotoBase.com stating the following:
+Send us an email at Licenses@TravelPhotoBase.com providing the following:

-• Web address(es) of the photo(s) to order: [How to specify.]
+• Web address(es) of the photo(s) you wish to license: [How to specify.]

 • Contact person, phone, email:

-• Publication or project name where photos will be used.
+• Publication or project name, brief description & where photos will be used.

-• If photographer will be credited (determines fee):
+• Confirm photographer & TravelPhotoBase.com will be credited:

 • Approximate intended print size (for resolution verification):